 Does TrooperTalk work with bluetooth accessories?

-While the idea of a bluetooth setup is indeed enticing, latency, or, the amount of time it takes to process and transmit a certain sound through a system, tends to be too large over bluetooth to make something like a voice changer work correctly.
-On average the latency is about 3x higher than over a wired connection which can lead to an echoing effect when speaking making it very difficult to talk in a normal way.
+Currently, only playback to Bluetooth speakers is supported.
+While the idea of using a bluetooth microphone is indeed enticing, the latency tends to be too large to make something like a voice changer work correctly.
+On average the latency is about 3x higher than over a wired connection which can lead to a large delay from the time you speak to the emulation being played from the amp, quickly ruining the effect.

 Will TrooperTalk be available on Android?

-For now the answer to that is no. Unfortunately due to the massive number of devices that Android runs on, and the varying quality of that hardware, it is impossible to maintain an appropriate level of voice emulation quality, especially as it pertains to audio latency.
+For now the answer to that is no. Unfortunately due to the massive number of devices that Android runs on, and the varying quality of that hardware, it is impossible to maintain an appropriate level of quality control, especially as it pertains to audio latency.
 That is, the amount of time it takes to process and transmit a certain sound through a system.
-I am only one person developing TrooperTalk and keeping up with JUST the iOS devices is hard enough! :)
+I am only one person developing TrooperTalk and keeping up with JUST the iOS devices is hard enough!

-Due to the iPhone 7's lack of headphone jack, you'll need to use the supplied Lightning to 3.5mm Jack adapter.
-The app and other hardware will then work as expected.
+Due to the new iPhone's lack of headphone jack, you'll need to use a Lightning to 3.5mm Adapter.
+The splitter and TrooperTalk will then work as expected.

 I plugged my mic/speaker in but I don't hear anything when I talk...